 Joshua-Fury Mega-Fight Targeted for November as Eddie Hearn Confirms Contract Review

+The announcement marks the closest the two British heavyweights have come to sharing a ring after years of failed negotiations, false dawns, and contractual wrangling.
 Fury publicly challenged Joshua after his victory over Arslanbek Makhmudov in April 2026, claiming he had already signed for the fight.
-However, Hearn clarified that Joshua's team only received the contract in the week prior to 14 April and is currently reviewing it.
+However, Hearn clarified that Joshua's team only received the contract in the week prior to 14 April and is currently reviewing it β a distinction that matters enormously in the complex world of heavyweight boxing deal-making.

 Key Developments